-It is necessary to have a floor protection made of non-combustible materials that meets the measurements specified in the FLOOR PROTECTION table in Section 8.5.
-To determine the need to add floor protection (D) beyond the hearth extension, you must do the following calculation using the data in the Data for floor protection calculation table of this section: D = B - (A - C).
+It is necessary to have a floor protection made of non-combustible materials that meets the measurements specified in table FLOOR PROTECTION (see Section 8.5.
+To determine the need to add floor protection (D) beyond the hearth extension, you must do the following calculation using the data in Table Data for floor protection calculation of this section: D = B - (A - C).
 If the value (D) is negative or zero, you do not have to add more floor protection in front of the unit, because the masonry fireplace hearth extension is large enough.
 If the value (D) is positive, you will need floor protection in front of the hearth extension at least equivalent to the result (D).

 Here is a sample calculation to determine the need to add a non-combustible materials floor protection.
-For someone living in the USA whose insert would protrude 3" (76 mm) into the room (C) the calculation would be:
+For someone living in the USA whose insert would protrude 4" (76 mm) into the room (C) the calculation would be: